Portrait of an Artist, as an Old Man: Reception

 Critical reception to the novel was mixed.
 Michiko Kakutani, chief book critic for The New York Times, judged that "skills Heller did possess in abundance at the height of his career are also sorely lacking in this novel", and called it "a sad coda to a distinguished career."
 Tim Adams, writing for The Guardian, was more positive, calling it a "moderate success" and describing it as a "caustic self-parody".

-Famous quotation

-"My lord came home from the wars today and pleasured me twice with his boots on" -- Sarah Churchill, Duchess of Marlborough.
-This quote influenced the main character (Eugene Pota) to write about his sex book or "The Sexual Biography of My Wife."